Skip to main content

 • Options: Email, Phone, Social Media.

-2. Set up logic using Or conditions:
+2. Set up logic using "Or" conditions:

-• Condition 1: If the answer is Email, Or If the answer is Phone, show the Long text field.
+• Condition 1: If the answer is Email,

 • Condition 2: If the answer is Social Media, show the social media handle field.